Major Area Coursework

 Students demonstrate expertise in a minor area with the completion of two courses (i.e., 8 semester hours) in an area in which they do not take examinations.
 Minor area coursework may be in the areas of American Politics, Comparative Politics, International Relations, Political Methodology, or Political Theory.
 One of these courses must involve the preparation of a research paper.
 Students must also complete any requirements imposed by the area.

-PS 521 is a "scope" course that introduces students to basic ideas and issues in the philosophy of science and to different approaches to the nature of knowledge and scientific laws and theories.
-The research design requirement is normally satisfied by the completion of PS 522 or PS 523.
 PS 522 is a course that introduces students to the basic issues and principles involved in the conduct of political inquiry.
-PS 523 is a course that introduces students to the theory and methods of qualitative research.
+It is required of all students.
 With the approval of the student's advisor and the Director of Graduate Studies, another graduate-level course in quantitative or qualitative research design may be used to satisfy the research design requirement.

 Tools of Inquiry

 Students are required to develop research skills that will enable them to carry out independent and original research.
-To this end the department requires that PhD students complete a minimum of five graduate-level units (20 semester hours) distributed across the areas of statistics, formal theory, and qualitative methods, as appropriate for their specialization.
+To this end, the department requires that PhD students complete a minimum of five graduate-level units (20 semester hours) distributed across the areas of statistics, formal theory, qualitative methods, epistemology and theory methods, and other research tools as appropriate for their specialization.

 To fulfill this requirement, students must complete a two-course (8 semester hours) sequence in statistical methods.
 This requirement may be satisfied with a two-semester course in applied statistics, or with more advanced training.
-Either PS 522 or PS 523 may be taken in partial fulfillment of the Tools of Inquiry requirement, providing it is not also used to satisfy the Scope and Methods requirement.
+Students may appeal to the Director of Graduate Studies and the Methods Area Chair for waiver of this requirement by presenting a viable Tools of Inquiry plan corresponding to their research interests.
 Graduate courses in another graduate program or other previous training may, in some circumstances, be used to satisfy portions of this requirement.
 This program requirement may be satisfied in many ways; therefore, both the student's advisors and the Director of Graduate Studies must approve the Tools of Inquiry sequence.